West Virginia Supreme Court to have female majority

 CHARLESTON, W.Va.
-(AP) — West Virginia will be one of 11 states with a majority of women on their high courts starting next week.
+(AP) — West Virginia will become one of 11 states that will have a majority of women on their high courts in 2017.

-The Charleston Gazette-Mail reports (http://bit.ly/2iqR05i) the West Virginia Supreme Court will have a female majority for the first time when Beth Walker takes the bench Jan.
-1.
+The West Virginia Supreme Court will have a female majority for the first time when Beth Walker takes the bench Jan.
+1, The Charleston Gazette-Mail reported (http://bit.ly/2iqR05i ).

 Walker, who will join Justices Margaret Workman and Robin Davis, was sworn into office Dec.
 5. She’ll be the 77th justice and only the third woman.